jonaspelzer/uncooked/readme.md

 ## Installation
 Option 1: Install via [Tumblr Theme Directory](https://www.tumblr.com/theme/40883).

-Option 2: Go to your Tumblr blog's customization options, choose "Edit HTML" and replace the whole content this theme's HTML code.
+Option 2: Go to your Tumblr blog's customization options, choose "Edit HTML" and replace the whole content with this theme's HTML code.

 ## Styling Options
 Uncooked is unstyled by default, which means it uses the browser default styles.